hashicorp/best-practices/terraform/providers/aws/README.md

   - [ ] Commit to the `master` branch in your repository (`git commit --allow-empty -m "Force a change in Atlas"`) so Atlas ingresses the Terraform templates from GitHub
   - [ ] In "Changes": click **Queue plan** then **Confirm & Apply** to provision the `aws-us-east-1-staging` environment
     - You may see a notification regarding the OpenVPN AMI during the apply referring you to the AWS Marketplace, you'll need to opt-in to use this AMI for the apply to complete successfully
+    - On a successful apply, there will be instructions output in a green font that will tell you how to interact with your new infrastructure

-This [same process](#provision-the-aws-us-east-1-staging-environment-with-terraform-in-atlas) can be repeated for the `aws-us-east-1-production` environment as well as any other regions you would like to deploy infrastructure into.
+This [same process](#provision-the-aws-us-east-1-staging-environment) can be repeated for the `aws-us-east-1-prod` environment as well as any other regions you would like to deploy infrastructure into.
 If you are deploying into a new region, be sure you have Artifacts created for it by following the [Multi-Region steps below](#multi-region).

 ### Setup Vault

 A HA Vault should have already been provisioned, but you'll need to initialize and unseal Vault to make it work.
 To do so, SSH into each of the newly provisioned Vault instances and follow the below instructions.
+The output from your apply in Atlas will tell you how to SSH into Vault.

+- [ ] Initialize Vault

+    `$ vault init | tee /tmp/vault.init > /dev/null`

 - [ ] Initialize Vault